commercetools/merchant-center-application-kit/README.md

       $ yarn build:watch
     ```

-  - Once the watch process has completed and is listening,in the second terminalm window run
+  - Once the watch process has completed and is listening, in the second terminal window run

     ```bash
       $ yarn playground:start
     ```

-    > The playground application consumes the app-kit dependencies as es modules, which means you need to bundle the packages first.
-We recommend to bundle the packages in watch mode in one terminal process and start the playground app in another terminal process.

 ## To run the tests: